JFtechOfficial/Hyperion_JSON_client/README.md

 ## ▶️ Usage
-In order to use this module you have to import it in yotu python project
+In order to use this module you have to import it in your python project
 ```python
 import hyperion_client as hy
 ```